damienvanrobaeys/Run-in-Sandbox/README.md

 > *View the full blog post here* http://www.systanddeploy.com/2019/06/run-file-in-windows-sandbox-from-right.html

+**Note that this project has been build on personal time, it's not a professional project.
+Use it at your own risk, and please read How to install it before running it.**

 **How to install it ?**
 - Download the ZIP Run-in-Sandbox project (this is the main prerequiste)
 - Extract the ZIP